grondag/grondag.github.io/Course Correction Feb 2022.md

 As a result (and probably also because my tastes skew outside the norm) my audience has never been particularly large, and that has been fine with me.
 I've not wanted the distraction of a "popular" mod.

-It turns out there's an answer to the question, _"why not?"_
+But it turns out there's an answer to the question, _"why not?"_

 # The Problem